Get insider access

 THIEAUDIO Monarch MKIII

-The MOONDROP x Crinacle DUSK and the THIEAUDIO Monarch MKIII are premium IEMs targeted towards users looking for the very best sound reproduction.
-Both pairs have fairly similar sound profiles, with the MOONDROP offering a little more thump and rumble, and the THIEAUDIO offering a more detailed treble-range.
+The MOONDROP x Crinacle DUSK and the THIEAUDIO Monarch MKIII are premium IEMs targeted at users looking for the very best sound reproduction.
+Both pairs have fairly similar sound profiles, with the MOONDROP offering a little more thump and rumble and the THIEAUDIO offering a more detailed treble range.
 Both pairs present instruments and vocals accurately.
 That said, the THIEAUDIO are significantly more expensive than the MOONDROP and lack the MOONDROP's DSP cable, which allows you to apply EQ presets to your audio.

 Test Results